 - Grated dark chocolate

-- In a large sauce pan, whisk the sugar and cornstarch until it’s light and powdery.
+- In a large saucepan, whisk the cornstarch until it’s light and powdery.
 Slowly add the Nutella and milk mixture.
 Start with a 1/2 cup and whisk until smooth.
-Slowly add the rest of the Nutella and milk, whisking continuously.
+Slowly add the rest of the Nutella and milk, whisking continuously so you don’t have any lumps of cornstarch.
 Add the egg yolks and whisk until combined.

 - Turn the burner to medium heat.
 Bring the pot to a simmer, stirring frequently.
 Once the pudding is thickened and the bubbles can barely break the surface remove the pot from the heat.
 It should take less than 10 minutes for the pudding to thicken.